Jalle19/haphproxy/README.md

 use Jalle19\HaPHProxy\Writer;
 use Jalle19\HaPHProxy\Section;

-// Create a configuration manually
 $configuration = new Configuration();

+// Add a global section
 $globalSection = new Section\GlobalSection();
 $globalSection->addParameter(new Parameter('daemon'))
               ->addParameter(new Parameter('maxconns', 128));
 $configuration->addSection($globalSection);

+// Add a defaults section
 $defaultSection = new Section\DefaultSection();
 $defaultSection->addParameter(new Parameter('mode', 'http'));
 $configuration->addSection($defaultSection);

+// Dump the configuration
 $writer = new Writer($configuration);
 echo $writer->dump();